jariperttunen/Rextensions/README.md

 with the original C matrix for correct indexing in R.

-The fourth example creates a 3D matrix in C, rearranges the default row first layout in C to column first into a vector and passes the vector to R. R receives the vector and creates 3D matrix with `array` type.
+The fourth example creates a 3D matrix in C, rearranges the default row first layout in C to column first into a *vector* and passes the vector to R function.
+The R function receives the vector and creates 3D matrix with `array` type.
+After that matrix addition in R style is executed and the modified 3D matrix is returned to C. The C program sees the returned 3D matrix as a *vector* and prints out the vector content in contiguous memory and indexing the content as column first.

 The datatype for the vectors and the matrices used is *double*.
 See *rcall.c* and *add.R* for details.